takizuka/polaris/polaris.shopify.com/content/patterns/resource-details-layout/index.md

 ## Related resources

-- The [Resource index layout](/patterns/resource-index-layout) pattern is a complement to the resource detail layout pattern.
+* The [Resource index layout](/patterns/resource-index-layout) pattern is a complement to the resource detail layout pattern.
-- Learn about the meaning of “resources” on the [Resource list](/components/resource-list) component page
+* Learn about the meaning of “resources” on the [Resource list](/components/lists/resource-list) component page
-- Learn more about [Layout](https://shopify.dev/apps/design-guidelines/layout) the app design guidelines.
+* Learn more about [Layout](https://shopify.dev/apps/design-guidelines/layout) in the app design guidelines.
-- Check out the Polaris [Spacing](/design/space) guidelines to understand Polaris grid and spacing scale.
+* Check out the Polaris [Spacing](/design/space) guidelines to understand Polaris grid and spacing scale.